-On April 7, 2006, the Board of Directors unanimously approved an amendment to the Company's Certificate of Incorporation to increase the number of authorized shares of voting common stock, par value \$.01 per share (the "Common Stock"), from eighty million (80,000,000) shares to two hundred fifty million (250,000,000) shares.
+On April 7, 2006, the Board of Directors unanimously approved an amendment to the Company's Certificate of Incorporation.
+The Board of Directors recommends that the number of authorized shares of voting common stock, par value \$.01 per share (the "Common Stock"), be increased from eighty million (80,000,000) shares to one hundred fifty million (150,000,000) shares.
 The Board of Directors also directed that the amendment be submitted for approval by the Company's stockholders as required by Delaware law.
 A copy of the proposed amendment is included in this proxy statement as Appendix C. The Board of Directors recommends that the stockholders approve the amendment.

 As of April 7, 2006, there were 33,757,194 shares of Common Stock outstanding, and an additional 5,266,464 shares of Common Stock were held in the Company's treasury.
-If the amendment is adopted, approximately 210,976,342 shares of voting Common Stock would be authorized and unissued.
-At April 7, 2006, there were 7,312,867 shares of Common Stock reserved for issuance pursuant to the exercise of stock options under the various option plans of the Company and 18,468,708 shares reserved for issuance upon conversion of the Company's convertible securities.
-An additional 3,000,000 shares will be reserved for issuance under the 2006 Stock Incentive Plan, described above under Proposal 2.
-Accordingly, after giving effect to the shares to be reserved for issuance pursuant to the 2006 Stock Incentive Plan, the Company will have approximately 12,194,767 shares of voting Common Stock that are authorized and unreserved, before giving effect to this proposed amendment.
+If the amendment is adopted, approximately 82,194,767 shares of voting Common Stock would be authorized and unissued or unreserved.
+At April 7, 2006, there were 7,312,867 shares of Common Stock reserved for issuance pursuant to the exercise of stock options under the existing option plans of the Company and 18,468,708 shares reserved for issuance upon conversion of the Company's convertible securities.
+Specifically, 2,150,926 shares are reserved for issuance upon conversion of the Company's floating rate senior convertible debentures due 2033; 5,404,302 shares are reserved for issuance upon conversion of the Company's 2004 PRIDES; and 2,000,000 shares are reserved for issuance upon conversion of the Company's convertible trust preferred securities.
+An additional 3,000,000 shares will be reserved for issuance under the 2006 Stock Option and Incentive Plan, described above under Proposal 2.
+Accordingly, after giving effect to the shares to be reserved for issuance pursuant to the 2006 Stock Option and Incentive Plan, the Company will have approximately 12,194,767 shares of voting Common Stock that are authorized and unreserved, before giving effect to this proposed amendment.
 There are no pre-emptive rights relating to the Company's Common Stock.